uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 module load intel
 ```

-**IMPORTANT NOTE** for Fortran programmers: Nearly all Fortran code must be compiled with the flag `-heap-arrays` added or it encounter a segmentation violation.
+**Important note for Fortran programmers:** Nearly all Fortran code must be compiled with the flag `-heap-arrays` added or it will encounter a segmentation violation.

 If you still experience segmentation violations, recompile with `-g -CB` (for debugging and bounds checking respectively) and run the program under the control of a debugger.
 Once the program is debugged, be sure to remove the `-g` and certainly the `-CB` flags and recompile with `-O` or `-O -ipo`.
 If that works, try `-O3` or `-O3 -ipo` for a higher level of optimization.